adobe-dss-aep/ajo-handson-labs/3. Defining Segments/Create a Segment.md

 ### First Segment
-The first segment we want to create is to send coupon to sliver member who have low propensity score to buy in the next 3 months.
+The first segment we want to create is to send coupon to silver member who have low propensity score to buy in the next 3 months.
 We will send coupon to those customers to boost our sales.

 1. Navigate to Segments in the AJO Environment by clicking on “Segments” from the Left Menu